 (writing as Richard Bachman)

 Over the years, Stephen King has written a number of novels under the pseudonym Richard Bachman, and, technically, Thinner is the fifth of these.
-For the purposes of this project, however, his earlier books will be covered in my review of The Bachman Books (1985), which collects them in sequence.
+For coverage of his earlier books, see my review of The Bachman Books (1985), which tackles them in sequence.
 Also awaiting discussion in that review are King’s reasons for writing under an assumed name in the first place.
 But, for now, let’s get back to Thinner.

 The plot sees obese lawyer Billy Halleck suffering the effects of a gypsy curse.
 Having accidentally run down an old gypsy woman while receiving a handjob from his wife in the car, Halleck escapes legal punishment thanks to his friendships with the town’s police chief and the judge handling the case.
 While leaving court, an ancient gypsy, Taduz Lemke – father to the murdered woman – strokes Halleck’s face, whispering one word: “Thinner”.